Stewart D. McLaurin

 While serving as the executive director of the Ronald Reagan Centennial Celebration, McLaurin was responsible for the yearlong program of national and international events and initiatives for the Ronald Reagan Centennial earning the PRWeek Award for Non-Profit National Campaign of the Year.

 McLaurin serves on the board of the Elizabeth Dole Foundation, the Metropolitan Club Preservation Foundation, and the National Trust of Scotland USA Foundation.
 He is also a senior advisor for Concordia, a nonprofit, nonpartisan organization dedicated to actively fostering, elevating, and sustaining cross-sector partnerships for social impact.

 Additional affiliations include: Institute of Classical Architecture & Art, Society of Architectural Historians, Preservation Society of Charleston, Massachusetts Historical Society, Sigma Chi Fraternity, and National Presbyterian Church.

-McLaurin is a proud graduate of the University of Alabama where he studied American History and Political Science.
+McLaurin is a graduate of the University of Alabama and resides in Arlington, Virginia.